rgambord/c99-doc/doc/sections/7/6/index.rst

 .. _9899_7.6p1:

+.. container:: snum

+   :ref:`1 <9899_7.6p1>`

-:ref:`1 <9899_7.6p1>` The header :ref:`\<fenv.h> <9899_7.6>` declares two types and several macros and functions to provide access to the floating-point environment.
+The header :ref:`\<fenv.h> <9899_7.6>` declares two types and several macros and functions to provide access to the floating-point environment.
 The floating-point environment refers collectively to any floating-point status flags and control modes supported by the implementation.\ [#9899_note178]_ A floating-point status flag is a system variable whose value is set (but never cleared) when a floating-point exception is raised, which occurs as a side effect of exceptional floating-point arithmetic to provide auxiliary information.\ [#9899_note179]_ A floating- point control mode is a system variable whose value may be set by the user to affect the subsequent behavior of floating-point arithmetic.

 .. _9899_7.6p2:

+.. container:: snum

+   :ref:`2 <9899_7.6p2>`

-:ref:`2 <9899_7.6p2>` Certain programming conventions support the intended model of use for the floating- point environment:[#9899_note180]_
+Certain programming conventions support the intended model of use for the floating- point environment:[#9899_note180]_

 -  a function call does not alter its caller's floating-point control modes, clear its caller's floating-point status flags, nor depend on the state of its caller's floating-point status flags unless the function is so documented;
 -  a function call is assumed to require default floating-point control modes, unless its documentation promises otherwise;